mongodb/mongodbatlas-cloudformation-resources/quickstart-mongodbatlas/README.md

 This Quick Start sets up a flexible, scalable AWS environment for MongoDB Atlas through AWS CloudFormation resources.

-MongoDB Atlas is an open source, NoSQL database that provides support for JSON-styled, document-oriented storage systems.
-Its flexible data model enables you to store data of any structure, and it provides full index support, sharding, and replication.
+MongoDB Atlas is the global cloud database service for modern applications.
+Deploy fully managed MongoDB across AWS, Azure, or GCP.
+Best-in-class automation and proven practices guarantee availability, scalability, and compliance with the most demanding data security and privacy standards.

 The Quick Start offers two deployment options:

 - Deploying MongoDB Atlas into a new virtual private cloud (VPC) on AWS
 - Deploying MongoDB Atlas into an existing VPC on AWS

-You can also use the (sample)[sample] AWS CloudFormation templates as a starting point for your own implementation.
+You can also use the (sample)[templates/mongodbatlas-cfn-quickstart.template.json] AWS CloudFormation templates as a starting point for your own implementation.

 :construction: